RobertMeissner/obsidian-long-sentence-highlighter/README.md

 ## How It Works

 The plugin analyzes text content and identifies sentences that exceed your configured word threshold.
-It uses CodeMirror 6's decoration system for reliable highlighting that doesn't interfere with editing.
+It uses CodeMirror 6's decoration system for reliable highlighting that does not interfere with editing.

 **Sentence detection**: The plugin splits text using common sentence delimiters (periods, exclamation marks, question marks) while handling paragraph breaks appropriately.